What is flutamide?

 How flutamide works

 Most prostate cancers need the hormone testosterone to grow.
-Testosterone is mostly made by the testicles.
-A very small amount is made by the adrenal glands, which sit above the kidneys.
+Testosterone is mainly made by the testicles.

 Flutamide blocks testosterone from reaching the cancer cells.
 This may shrink or stop the prostate cancer growing.